npsark/rshell/README.md

 ##Building

+Enter the following commands into *bash*:

 git clone https://github.com/npsark/rshell.git

 cd rshell

 make ls

-After entering these commands in order, the *ls* program will be stored under the `bin` directory.
+After entering these commands, the *ls* program will be stored under the `bin` directory.

 ##Bugs
 1.